 If you’re looking for a tartar sauce recipe without relish, you can use chopped pickles–either dill or sweet–instead.
 Or you can completely leave them out.

-You can make your tartar sauce extra fancy by adding a slice of lemon to the side of the bowl.
+You can make it extra fancy by adding a slice of lemon to the side of the bowl.
 That adds a simple touch of elegance to the meal like you would get at your favorite seafood restaurant.

-Another seafood you might want to serve this tartar sauce is these Nashville fish fingers from South Your Mouth.
+Another seafood you might want to serve it with is these Nashville fish fingers from South Your Mouth.
 The sauce will add another delicious element to the dish.